cherrycookie27/Portfolio/README.md

-# Portfolio
+# Other Scripts
-Highlight scripts from different projects I have been a part of.
+Highlight scripts from my latest and biggest projects I am currently working on.